aartiksaini/DL_PROJECT_2023-24/README.md

 High accuracy in classifying images with or without face masks.

-Easy-to-use interface for integrating the model into other applications.

 Installation

 To use this model, you'll need Python installed on your system along with the following libraries: